Lough Ree Power Station

 Lough Ree Power Station was a large peat-fired power station in Lanesborough, in Ireland.
 The station generated up 100 MWe of power, ranking as the third largest peat-fired power station in the country after West Offaly Power Station at 150 MWe and Edenderry Power Station at 120 MWe.
 The power station was constructed as a replacement to the ageing 85 MWe Lanesborough power station.
 The plant closed on 18 December 2020.

+The power station building is 57 metres, its chimney 80 metres tall.